talhanadeem7860/A-Custom-Wake-Word-Detector-using-Learning-Approach/README.md

+A Custom Wake Word Detector using a Learning Approach

 Project Overview

 This repository contains the implementation of a custom "wake word" detector using a deep learning approach.
 The system is designed to listen to an audio stream in real-time and recognize a specific keyword, demonstrating a complete audio machine learning pipeline from raw signal processing to a live inference application.